shazamazon/proxy-item-description/README.md

 # Front End Capstone - Shazamazon

 The goal of this project is to build a full-stack application as a team.
 Our seven-person team was tasked with making an Amazon clone which we called "Shazamazon" and we focused on selling magic-related items.
 Our team worked in two-day sprints with daily standups and we managed our workload using a Trello board, keeping with Agile workflow protocol.
-We also held periodic code share meetings.
+We utilized git branches and peer-reviewed merge requests, and we also held periodic code share meetings.

 This is a front-end heavy project, as we only had to manage a database of 105 items.
 Each team member developed a specific module and I was in charge of the item description.
 I used React and vanilla CSS on the front end, and Node, Express and MongoDB Atlas to manage the data.
 Shamazon utilizes service-oriented architecture.
 Each of us deployed our component separately and the components are displayed together on a proxy server.
 Each component is hosted on a AWS/EC2 server.
 Our components all came together on an AWS EC2 hosted proxy server.